justinalm/justinalm.github.io/_work/the-jostle-blog.md

 </div>

 <div class="mw-700  u-mar-auto  u-mar-b05">
-    <p>At the bottom of each article, we added “Read more” pagination with links to the previous/next articles in the blog (based on publish date).
-This enables the reader to discover more content after surfing in from Google or social media.</p>
+    <p>At the bottom of each article, we added “Read more” pagination with links to the previous and next articles in the blog timeline.
+This offers the reader more content to discover; encouraging a continuation of the journey.</p>
 </div>

 <figure class="bp1-u-textAlign-center">